arjunarunasalam/arjunarunasalam.github.io/_pages/about.md

 I am a 4th year Ph.D. candidate in computer science at Purdue University, working in human-centered security and privacy.
 I work under the supervision of [Dr. Z. Berkay Celik](https://beerkay.github.io/) and am part of [PurSec Lab](https://pursec.cs.purdue.edu/pubs.html).

 My primary research goal is understanding and improving security, privacy, and trust on sociotechnical systems from a human-centered lens.
 My research combines user-centered mixed methods, comprising qualitative methods, e.g.,  digital ethnography and focus groups, and quantitative studies, e.g., surveys and inferential statistics.
-These methods allow me to expose (1) how sociotechnical systems fail to deliver content users can trust, (2) emerging abuse from bad actors, and (3) impact of abuse on end users' security and privacy decisions.
+Within sociotechnical systems, I primarily work in (1) characterizing platform abuse, (2) understanding security and privacy implications of abuse on end-users and (3) investigating trustworthiness of Human-AI systems.